 Many of our customers have been asking us about VPN’s lately.
-What is a VPN?
-Do I need a VPN?
-How do I set up a VPN?
+What is it?
+Do I need one?
+How do I set it up?
 With Internet privacy being what it is, more and more people are wondering how they can protect themselves.
 A VPN may be the answer.
 Let’s answer these questions one at a time:

 What is a VPN?